Washington State

 Seattle's Middle-Ground Approach

-Seattle stands out in the 2026 wave for taking a partial encryption approach.
-Both Seattle Police and Seattle Fire will encrypt tactical channels while keeping dispatch channels open to the public.
+Seattle chose partial encryption in the 2026 wave.
+Both Seattle Police and Seattle Fire are encrypting tactical channels while keeping dispatch open to the public.

 What Stays Open